Colorado General Assembly: Procedure and powers

 Most bills adopted by the General Assembly include a "safety clause" (i.e. a legislative declaration that the bill concerns an urgent matter) and take effect on July 1 following the legislative session unless otherwise provided.
 Some bills are enacted without a "safety clause" which makes it possible to petition to subject those bills to a referendum before they take effect, and have an effective date in August following the legislative session unless otherwise provided.

 Colorado's legislature does not have an analog to the filibuster in the United States Senate requiring a supermajority for approval of any matter.
 The lieutenant governor does not have the power to preside or break tie votes in either house of the General Assembly.
 All new executive branch rules are reviewed annually by the legislature and the legislature routinely invalidates some of them each year.

 The General Assembly does have subpoena power, However this power is rarely used.

 The General Assembly does not have a role in the appointment or retention of state judges, although it must authorize the creation of each judgeship.

 Many state agencies and programs are subject to "sunset review" and are automatically abolished if the General Assembly does not reauthorize them.

+Bill drafting

+Before a bill is introduced in the General Assembly, the text typically passes through several stages.
+Policy proposals often originate with advocacy organizations, subject-matter experts, or attorneys who identify a need for statutory change.
+A legislator who agrees to sponsor the proposal then submits it to the Office of Legislative Legal Services (OLLS), the non-partisan in-house legal counsel for the General Assembly.
+At this point, OLLS will draft or revise the proposed bill text, often in collaboration with the initial advocates or subject-matter experts, to conform to the Colorado Revised Statutes and applicable constitutional requirements.
+Co-sponsors may join the bill after the text has been formalized.